bernardosulzbach/bernardosulzbach/README.md

 Recently, I have been interested in cybersecurity and safe systems programming using Rust.

-You can find [my portfolio here](https://www.bernardosulzbach.com/portfolio/) and feel free to [reach out to me via email](mailto:bernardo@bernardosulzbach.com).
+You can find [my portfolio here](https://www.bernardosulzbach.com/portfolio/).
+Feel free to [reach out to me by email](mailto:bernardo@bernardosulzbach.com).

 I am willing to relocate for interesting job opportunities.